LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 # Power Grid Simulation System 02 : FDI Power Outage Attack Case Study

-We are excited to share that the [Power Grid Simulation System](https://www.linkedin.com/pulse/power-grid-ot-simulation-system-yuancheng-liu-dpplc/?trackingId=hN%2Ftqii0T5yoT12GO8pJZg%3D%3D) we developed  is used as part of the red team's targeted critical infrastructure system the cyber exercise [Crossed Swords 2024](https://ccdcoe.org/exercises/crossed-swords/) which conducted in December 2024.
+We are excited to share that the [Power Grid Simulation System](https://www.linkedin.com/pulse/power-grid-ot-simulation-system-yuancheng-liu-dpplc/?trackingId=hN%2Ftqii0T5yoT12GO8pJZg%3D%3D) we developed was used as part of one red team's targeted critical infrastructure system the international cyber exercise [Crossed Swords 2024](https://ccdcoe.org/exercises/crossed-swords/) which conducted in December 2024.
+In this article, we will introduce one power outage attack case study which use the Power Grid Simulation System as the demo platform for OT cyber security workshop.

 ![](img/logo_small.png)

-**Project Design Purpose**: This case study demonstrates using the Power Grid Simulation System as a platform to showcase the implementation of a **False Data Injection (FDI) attack** on the Metering Unit (MU) readings of a power grid's Remote Terminal Unit (RTU).
-The attack scenario focuses on manipulating voltage or current readings by overwriting specific memory addresses within the RTU, thereby triggering the safety protection mechanisms of the SCADA HMI system.
-This process ultimately leads to a power cut-off for the railway system connected to the grid's Level 0 step-down transformer.
+**Project Design Purpose**: This case study demonstrates using the Power Grid Simulation System as a target critical infrastructure to showcase the implementation of a **False Data Injection (FDI) attack** on the electricity Electrical Metering Unit (MU) readings of a power grid's Remote Terminal Unit (RTU).
+The attack scenario focuses on manipulating voltage or current reading value by overwriting the specific memory addresses data within the RTU, thereby triggering the safety protection mechanisms of the SCADA system.
+This process ultimately leads to a power cut-off for a primary power customer which is the railway system connected to the grid's Level 0 step-down transformer.

 This particular attack scenario is proposed as one of the demonstration cases for the Crossed Swords 2024 Test-Run, serving as a live demonstration of how an IT intrusion can disrupt and potentially paralyze critical OT infrastructure.
 It highlights the devastating consequences of cyberattacks on industrial control systems and emphasizes the importance of robust cybersecurity measures for safeguarding critical infrastructure.